sabyapradhan/resources-1/service_credentials.md

 ## Viewing a credential
 {: #viewing-credentials}

 After a credential is created for a service, it can be viewed at any time for users that need the API key value.
 However, all users must have the correct level of access to see the details of a credential including the API key value.
 The access of the user must be equal to or greater than that of the service credential.
-For example, if the credential has the IAM service role `Writer`, then the user trying to view the credential must have the IAM service role `Writer` or `Manager` for that particilar service assigned.
+For example, if the credential has the IAM service role `Writer`, then the user trying to view the credential must have the IAM service role `Writer` or `Manager` for that particular service assigned.
 When a user doesn't have the correct access, details such as the API key value are redacted.

 To view an existing service credential for a service, complete the following steps: